-We all know that physical activity or exercise is good for us and can improve our health and reduce the risk of developing several diseases, but we’re not always proactive at loving our bodies and practicing healthy behaviors.
+We all know that physical activity or exercise is good for us and can improve our health as well as reduce the risk of developing several diseases, but we’re not always proactive at loving our bodies and practicing healthy behaviors.
 Today, we’re going to help you change that.

 Did you know that regular activity strengthens your muscles and improves heart and lung function?
 Did you know it can also reduce your risk of disease, stimulate the growth of new brain cells, and even add years to your life?
 Most importantly, regular activity can improve your quality of life greatly.
 When you put it in perspective, it seems pretty clear that we should care for our bodies.

 “Humans are suffering from “zoo human syndrome,” a cooped-up, caged-animal type of life that results in chronic pain, immobility, depression and lack of vitality.
 Increasing natural movement in your daily life can help you improve stability, balance, focus, strength and mental well-being.”

 INFUSE YOUR BODY WITH BENEFITS

 Studies show that just 30 minutes of physical activity every other day is all you need to reap big benefits.
 The American Heart Association recommends 150 minutes of activity per week to really see and feel the benefits.
 This may seem like a high number, but the benefits that can be achieved from regular movement are worth it, including:

 - Combat stress naturally, which is a huge bonus for anyone who experiences regular stress or burnout (and who doesn’t these days?).